ipfabric/docs/docs/releases/known_issues/IP_Fabric/error_messages/http_504-database_overloaded.md

+---
+description: IP Fabric describes the error message "a request xxx Failed to fetch HTTP status: 504" and "Database seems to be overloaded" that may occur and how to fix it.
+---

 # `a request xxx Failed to fetch HTTP status: 504` followed by `Database seems to be overloaded`

 Immediately after an upgrade or installation, error messages `a request